Unreal-Dreams/Assignment2-JS-Calc/README.md

 # Assignment2-JS-Calc
-# An web app for calculation and various functions.
+### A web app for calculation and various functions.
 Just a way to learn JS